YanivZalach/Shell_Configs/README.md

 - **fish** 🐟 - A bit different from `bash` and `zsh`, but lightning-fast and comes with syntax highlighting and autocompletion right out of the box!
 I have added some vibrant color and useful aliases 🌟.

-All of these shells come with a default prompt, but you also have the option to use the fantastic `starship` prompt if you prefer ✨.
+All of these shells come with a default prompt, but you also have the option to use the fantastic `starship` prompt if you prefer(except of the bash for arch Linux config) ✨.

 ## Overview 📂

 This repository is thoughtfully organized based on both shell and distribution:

 🐢 **bash**:
-   - Configurations for `WSL` 🪟
+   - Configurations for `WSL`/`Linux-Mint`/`Ubuntu` based distributions 🪟
    - Configurations for `Arch` based distributions 🐧
-   - Configurations for `Linux-Mint`/`Ubuntu` based distributions 🍃

 🚀 **zsh**:
    - Configurations for `WSL` 🪟

 🐟 **fish**:
-   - Configurations for `WSL` 🪟
+   - Configurations for `WSL`/`Linux-Mint`/`Ubuntu` based distributions 🪟
    - Configurations for `Arch` based distributions 🐧
-   - Configurations for `Linux-Mint`/`Ubuntu` based distributions 🍃

 ## How to Get Your Hands on the Configuration Files 🤲